Russia’s aerial attacks on Ukrainian civilians must not go unpunished

 As the world watches the Russian invasion of Ukraine unfold, UkraineAlert delivers the best Atlantic Council expert insight and analysis on Ukraine twice a week directly to your inbox.

-As well as targeted attacks on civilian infrastructure, Russia has also launched waves of drones and missiles at Ukrainian towns and cities on virtually every single day of the invasion, causing widespread destruction and loss of life.
-There have been a number of particularly deadly attacks in recent weeks, including a ballistic missile strike on a playground in Ukrainian President Volodymyr Zelenskyy’s hometown, Kryvyi Rih, that killed 18 people including 9 children.
-On Palm Sunday one week before Easter, Russia launched a targeted strike on Sumy city center as civilians made their way to church, leaving 35 dead.
+As well as targeted attacks on civilian infrastructure, Russia has also launched waves of drones and missiles at Ukrainian towns and cities throughout the invasion, causing widespread destruction and loss of life.
+There have been a number of particularly deadly attacks in recent weeks, including a ballistic missile strike on a playground in Ukrainian President Volodymyr Zelenskyy’s hometown, Kryvyi Rih, that killed eighteen people including nine children.
+On Palm Sunday one week before Easter, Russia launched a targeted strike on Sumy city center as civilians made their way to church, leaving thirty-five dead.

 In addition to killing and injuring civilians, Russian aerial attacks also create untenable living conditions for the wider civilian population.
-They leave people traumatized and fuel intense feelings of insecurity, while disrupting access to heating, power, water, healthcare, and other essential resources for survival.
+They leave people traumatized and fuel intense feelings of insecurity, while disrupting access to heating, power, water, healthcare, and other essential resources.

-While estimating the true toll of these attacks is challenging, the number of displaced Ukrainians indicates the scale of the humanitarian crisis.
-According to UN data from February 2025, Russia’s invasion had forced 10.6 million people to relocate, with 6.9 million recorded as refugees living outside Ukraine.
-Meanwhile, around 12.7 million Ukrainians are in need of humanitarian assistance, including nearly 2 million children.
+While estimating the true toll of these attacks is challenging, the number of displaced Ukrainians indicates the sheer scale of the humanitarian crisis.
+According to UN data from February 2025, Russian’s invasion has forced 10.6 million people to relocate, with 6.9 million recorded as refugees living outside Ukraine.
+Meanwhile, around 12.7 million Ukrainians are in need of humanitarian assistance, including nearly two million children.

-The bombing of Ukrainian cities is part of a broader campaign against Ukraine’s civilian population that underscores the scale of the crimes allegedly being committed.
-In regions of Ukraine currently under Kremlin control, the Russian occupation authorities are reportedly enforcing brutal russification policies that aim to extinguish any trace of Ukrainian national identity or statehood.
+Additionally, throughout the regions of Ukraine currently under Kremlin control, the Russian occupation authorities are reportedly enforcing russification policies that aim to extinguish any trace of Ukrainian national identity or statehood.
 Thousands of Ukrainian children have been deported to Russia and subjected to anti-Ukrainian indoctrination.
-The International Criminal Court in The Hague has issued an arrest warrant for Russian President Vladimir Putin in relation to this mass abductions.
+The International Criminal Court in The Hague has issued an arrest warrant for Russian President Vladimir Putin in relation to the large-scale deportation of Ukrainian children.

-Holding Russia legally accountable for the ongoing air offensive against Ukraine’s civilian population is particularly important as this form of total war looks set to make a return.
-Technological advances are transforming the modern battlefield to include entire countries and their civilian populations.
-Against this backdrop, Russia’s use of long-range drones and missiles across Ukraine is likely to be a taste of things to come.
+Holding Russia accountable for the ongoing air offensive against Ukraine is particularly important as this form of prohibited total war, where everything and anything including vital infrastructure and civilian populations are targeted to achieve victory, looks set to return.
+Technological advances are transforming the modern battlefield to essentially include entire countries and their civilian populations.
+Against this backdrop, Russia’s use of long-range drones and missiles to terrorize Ukrainian civilians is likely a taste of things to come.

 Failure to hold Russia accountable today will fuel tomorrow’s wars and embolden Putin’s fellow autocrats to embrace similar tactics against civilian populations.
-This must not be overlooked in the rush to reach some kind of compromise peace with the Kremlin to end the bloodshed in Ukraine.
+It is vital to make sure long-term security is not sacrificed in order to reach some kind of compromise with the Kremlin to end the bloodshed in Ukraine.
 By focusing on accountability for Russia’s aerial attacks, the international community can set a meaningful precedent that could help protect civilians around the world for years to come.

 Anastasiya Donets leads the Ukraine Legal Team at the International Partnership for Human Rights, an independent non-governmental organization.
 She was previously an assistant professor in the International Law Department at Yaroslav Mudryi National Law University in Kharkiv.
 Susan H. Farbstein is a clinical professor of law at Harvard Law School, where she directs the International Human Rights Clinic.